ElkeHanschen/simple-webpack-boilerplate/README.md

 As of webpack v4, you also need to install -cli.

 #### style-loader - use for Development
+`npm install --save-dev style-loader`
+It’s recommended to combine style-loader with css-loader.
 Injects CSS into the DOM.
 It's faster than extracting the styles each time, like you do it with mini-css-extract-plugin.
-It’s recommended to combine style-loader with css-loader.

 #### mini-css-extract-plugin - use for Production
+`npm install --save-dev mini-css-extract-plugin`
+It’s recommended to combine mini-css-extract-plugin with css-loader.
 Extract CSS into separate files.
 It creates a CSS file per JS file which contains CSS.
-It’s recommended to combine mini-css-extract-plugin with css-loader.

 #### css-loader
+`npm install --save-dev css-loader`
 Interprets `@import` and `url()` like `import/require()` and will resolve them.

-#### postcss-loader and autoprefixer
+#### postcss-loader
+`npm install --save-dev postcss`
+A mighty tool for transforming styles with JS plugins.
+These plugins can lint your CSS, support variables and mixins, transpile future CSS syntax, inline images and more.
+The Autoprefixer PostCSS plugin is one of the most popular.

+#### Autoprefixer
+`npm install --save-dev autoprefixer`
-Parse CSS and add vendor prefixes to CSS.
+PostCSS plugin to parse CSS and add vendor prefixes to CSS.

+#### sass
+`npm install --save-dev sass`
+A pure JavaScript implementation of Sass.
+Is a distribution of Dart Sass.

 #### sass-loader
+`npm install sass-loader sass webpack --save-dev`
+sass-loader requires you to install either Dart Sass or Node Sass.
+It's recommended to install Dart Sass.
 Loads a Sass/SCSS file and compiles it to CSS.

 #### webpack-dev-server
+`npm i webpack-dev-server`
-Use with a development server that provides live reloading.
+A development server that provides live reloading.
 This should be used for development only.
 webpack-dev-server is configured by default to support live-reload of files as you edit your assets while the server is running.

 ## Run commands
+`npm start`
-- `npm run build` builds files for production - minified
-- `npm start` serves on localhost
+Combines `npm run build` (builds files for production - minified) and `npm start` (serves on localhost)

 #### Trouble shooting
 - sometimes it's helpful to delete the dist folder and build files anew